marcellodibello/misc/index.md

      > MAP applications.
 We have asked Foreign Ministers to make a first assessment of progress at their December 2008 meeting.
      > Foreign Ministers have the authority to decide on the MAP applications of Ukraine and Georgia.

+- February 10, 2007: Putin [speech](https://www.youtube.com/watch?v=hQ58Yv6kP44) at G-20 in Munich.

+     > " I consider that the unipolar model is not only unacceptable, but also impossible  in today's world."

 - March 2004: Bulgaria, Estonia, Latvia, Lithuania, Romania, and Slovakia joined in March 2004.

 - August, 2002: [American Servicemembers’ Protection Act](https://law.stanford.edu/publications/the-american-servicemembers-protection-act-pathways-to-and-constraints-on-u-s-cooperation-with-the-international-criminal-court/)